Do not change a wheel in

 the ground is soft, use a flat piece of wood to spread the load under the jack.

 The vehicle jack, toolkit and spare wheel are located under the luggage compartment floor panel.
 Lift the panel then rotate the catch clockwise and remove the toolkit cover from the left-hand side of the luggage compartment.

-Undo the bolt and lift out the jack/brace
+Rotate the cap anti-clockwise and lift out the spare wheel

-Using the wheel brace supplied, slacken the roadwheel nuts half a turn each.
-The wheels may have special locking nuts – these are removed with a special tool, which should be provided with the wheelbrace (or it may be in the glovebox).
+Using the wheel brace supplied, slacken the roadwheel bolts half a turn each.
+The wheels may have special locking bolts – these are removed with a special tool, which should be provided with the wheelbrace (or it may be in the glovebox).

 Use the special adapter to slacken the locking wheel nut

 Position the jack head beneath the jacking point under the sill closest to the punctured wheel.
 Engage the jack head with the sill flange, then smoothly raise the vehicle undo the tyre is clear of the road surface.